Team OSC share their results day memories

 We spoke to some of the OSC team about their memories and experiences of A Levels, and how their results shaped their future.

 “I was really disappointed with my grades on a level results day.
 I only just managed to scrape the grades I needed for my first choice of university.
 If I could go back, I would have taken more time to consider my options and probably chosen completely different subjects!”

 Jacquie Lewis - Quality Assurance Manager

 “When I left school, I had an O Level in English (back in the day) when I sat CSE’s.
 I received a separate certificate from Cambridge Assessment (which is still going actually).
 My mum was so proud, she showed it to the neighbours on either side of our house and even brought it into work!
 It really gave me the confidence I needed at that stage in my life to progress into teaching.”

 Libby Barrett - Digital Content Executive

 “I had an awful time throughout A Levels.
-I didn’t consider my choices carefully and picked four very heavy essay based subjects and struggled to balance them all.
+I didn’t consider my choices carefully and picked four very heavy essay-based subjects and struggled to balance them all.
 Originally I wanted to study primary teaching.
-I got very low grades for my AS exams, so my predicated grades were low.
-I didn’t get accepted onto any primary teaching course.
+I got very low grades for my AS exams, so my predicted grades were low.
+I didn't get accepted onto any primary teaching course.
 That led to the choice through UCAS Extra to study Drama and Creative Writing instead.
-On A Level results day I got very low grades because I’d had to retake all my AS exams as well.
+On A Level results day, I got very low grades because I'd had to retake all my AS exams as well.
 I was very disappointed, but I was offered a place at uni regardless.

 I regret taking the subjects that I did, without fully considering my future and how I would be able to cope.
 Also, I didn’t have the option at school to retake a year and I wasn’t aware of distance learning which probably would have been a game changer!”